asaramet/modulefiles/README.md

-# Installation scripts and modulefiles for system packages
+# Installation scripts and modulefiles for Linux modules

 This repository contains a collection of modulefiles and installation scripts for Linux systems, designed to help users install and manage software packages outside the system libraries and folders.